Smart port

+A smart port is most often defined by being a technologically advanced seaport that integrates digitalization, automation, and data-driven solutions to optimize logistics, improve efficiency, enhance security, and reduce environmental impact.
+It uses technologies like IoT, AI, big data, and blockchain to streamline operations, monitor cargo movements, and improve decision-making in real-time.

 A smart port equips the workforce with relevant skills and technology to solve the unique internal and external challenges of the organisation, and to facilitate the efficient movement of goods, delivery of services and smooth flow of information.
 Using a holistic approach, the smart port achieves results without creating new challenges internally or elsewhere in the supply chain eco-system.

+Background

 The smart port minimises the negative impacts of its activities on the natural environment and enhances the surrounding communities - economically and socially.

 The material benefits of chosen technologies allow the smart port to: